-We recommend that all our clients should take out Lasting Powers of Attorney for property and affairs.
-These give the appointed person power to manage the affairs of a person who has lost mental capacity enabling them to sell property, buy and sell investments and to manage the estate in a tax efficient manner.
+We recommend that all of our clients take out a Lasting Power of Attorney for property and affairs.
+These give the appointed person(s) power to manage the affairs of a person who has lost mental capacity, enabling them to sell property, buy and sell investments and to manage the estate in a tax efficient manner.

 A health and welfare LPA deals with healthcare and medical decisions, such as giving or refusing consent to particular types of health care, including medical treatment decisions or whether you continue to live in your own home.

 These health and welfare decisions can only be taken by somebody else when you lack the capacity to make them for yourself; for example if you are unconscious or because of the onset of a condition such as dementia.

 This can be of particular interest to unmarried couples or those not in civil partnerships.
 If your partner is appointed to act as an Attorney, a Health and Welfare LPA will be a legally acceptable document to doctors and medical staff.